ahuimanu/iscap-ionic-workshop/README.md

 [AngularFire Code](https://github.com/ahuimanu/iscap-ionic-workshop/tree/master/IonicAndAngularFire)

-# 5.0 Angular and Ionic Basics
+# 5.0 Angular and Ionic Basic Concepts

 Let's review some principle features and mechanics of the frameworks with experts from the above project exaples: